sarisgar28/Bootstrap_demo/README.md

 # This project is for learning purposes.
  # Topics:
- # Employee Dashboard built with HTML, Bootstap and Css.
+ # Employee Dashboard built with HTML5, Bootstrap and CSS.